 AGR 205 INTERNSHIP: 10 hours.
 For students in Agriculture and Horticulture Technology desiring to enroll for 10 hours credit in one quarter.
 As needed.

 AGR 206 INTERNSHIP: 15 hours.
-For students in Agri-Science and Agri-Business Technology.
-As needed.
+For students in the Agribusiness Option of the Agricultural Technology program.